yohannrub/jquery.timed-slideshow/README.md

 </div>
 ```

-You can then apply the slideshow functions to the parent block element:
+You can then apply the slideshow functions to the top-level block element:

 ```javascript
 // Initialize the slideshow for #slideshow-container